florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 It follows the same approach as Notepad++'s plugin system with native machine code inside its plugins.
 Thus it achieves the same scores, although in practice the VST3 format is merely a wrapper around native machine code, providing additional features not considered here.

-A critical examination of the earlier technology comparison is presented below, outlining possible improvements and other relevant criteria, not covered in this section.
+Now a critical discussion of the chosen criteria is presented, outlining possible improvements and other relevant criteria, not covered in this section.

-In this section, some criteria, namely the average plugin size and performance, have been analyzed only qualitatively due to time constraints.
+Some criteria, namely the average plugin size and performance, have been analyzed only qualitatively due to time constraints.
 However, these criteria can and should be analyzed quantitatively to provide more accurate and verifiable results.
 There are also criteria that may also be important for plugin systems in general, not covered here:
 / Complexity and flexibility of plugin system interface: Plugin systems with more flexible and dynamic interfaces without a fixed interface definition may enable faster development and testing of new features.